Iannes/Tic-Tac-Toe/README.md

 # TicTacToe
-Tic Tac Toe Game JavaScript
+Tic Tac Toe Game JavaScript // To Do -- > media queries